Noeska/illegiblesemantics/projects/proj-2.md

 ---
 <a name="gothic"></a>
 # Gothic Metal
 Gothic Metal is a broadly defined genre, comprising of two main subgenres: on the one hand there's bands that grew out of the Death-Doom genre, favoring gloomy, introspective atmosphere over outward bombast, and on the other hand there's melodic symphonic bands that emerged instead from the more uplifting Power Metal.
 Below is an example of the former.
 It probably speaks for itself: the lettering style is inspired by a **Gothic** -- which is basically synonymous with **blackletter** -- type.
 Of course, the astute reader will have noticed that everyone and their mom has blackletter(-inspired) wordmarks for logos.
 This is indeed a problem for whoever plays in the Gothic genre.
-The only recourse is to one-up the others by going all-in on the Gothic with yet further **melancholic flourishes**.
+The only recourse is to one-up the others by going all-in on the Gothic with yet further **Gothic flourishes**, regardless of whether they add anything of value to the design.

 ![Gothic-Doom Metal](..\assets\img\projects\proj-2\gothic.jpg)